-As of December 31, 2006 and 2005, the Company has 24,088 authorized shares of preferred stock, of which 2,500 shares have been designated as Series A Junior Participating Preferred Stock and reserved for issuance in connection with the Rights described above.
+As of December 31, 2007 and 2006, the Company has 24,088 authorized shares of preferred stock, of which 2,500 shares have been designated as Series A Junior Participating Preferred Stock and reserved for issuance in connection with the Rights described above.
 Shares of Series A Junior Participating Preferred Stock are nonredeemable and subordinate to any other series of the Company's preferred stock, unless otherwise provided for in the terms of the preferred stock; has a preferential dividend in an amount equal to 10,000 times any dividend declared on each share of common stock; has 10,000 votes per share, voting together with the Company's common stock; and in the event of liquidation, entitles its holder to receive a preferred liquidation payment equal to 10,000 times the payment made per share of common stock.
-In addition, as of December 31, 2006, 2,783,183 authorized but unissued shares of common stock have been reserved for future issuance upon exercise of stock options.
+In addition, as of December 31, 2007, 2,420,213 authorized but unissued shares of common stock have been reserved for future issuance upon exercise of stock options.

-(13) Stock Options, Warrants and Stock Grants
+(13) Stock Options and Stock Grants

 The Company has entered into stock option agreements with certain officers, employees, directors and three members of the Company's former Advisory Board.
-On December 31, 2006, the Company had outstanding options to purchase 1,740,347 shares of common stock.
+On December 31, 2007, the

+Company had outstanding options to purchase 1,672,214 shares of common stock.
 The stock options generally expire ten years from the date of grant.
-Of the total number of exercisable options, 421,603 of the outstanding options vested over a five-year period, 1,047,168 vested over a three-year period from their respective grant dates and 17,011 vested on the eighth anniversary following their grant date.
+Of the total number of exercisable options, 258,320 of the outstanding options vest over a five-year period and 954,697 vest over a three-year period from their respective grant dates.